bgdmatei/bgdmatei/README.md

 ### About me

 Hi!
 I'm Bogdan, a Front-End Developer living in London.
-Besides Web Development, I to spend my time travelling, playing football and play video games.
+Besides Web Development, I like to spend my time travelling, playing football and play video games.

 ### How to reach me: